bloomberg/memray/docs/exercise_1.rst

 Do you notice any issues with your test case?
 Initially we should see that the test is failing with some additional information.
 Looks like our test case allocated more memory than we alloted for.
 We will be taking advantage of this amazing feature included with Memray to help run our workshop.
-Your goal for each exercise will be to modify the labs (NOT the tests), in order to respect these memory limits.
+Your goal for each exercise will be to modify the exercises (NOT the tests), in order to respect these memory limits.

 Flamegraphs, what are they?
 ---------------------------